Living with and beyond cancer

 Frances burst into tears when she realised she'd have to wear a lymphoedema sleeve as it was ugly and meant she couldn't manage her breast cancer on her own.

-On the other hand, Diane, who had breast cancer, thought that her lymphoedema sleeve was ‘brilliant’ and still wears it when her arm is aching.
 People sometimes used massage to manage the swelling in their arm or leg.
-Wendy feels that she got really ‘good advice’ from her lymphoedema nurse who taught her how to do an arm massage to get the lymph glands active and move excess fluid around.
-She still uses massage whenever she feels her arm tightening and finds that it works well for her.
+Wendy felt that she 'got really good advice’ from her lymphoedema nurse who taught her how to do an arm massage to get the lymph glands active and move excess fluid around.
+She still used massage whenever she felt her arm tightening and found that it worked well for her.

-One woman had several lymph nodes removed when she had a radical hysterectomy and radiotherapy to treat her cervical cancer ten years ago.
-She continues to experience lymphoedema in her left leg, and was told by a nurse that there is ‘no cure’ for it.
-The swelling in her leg limits her mobility and she is still awaiting an appointment at a specialist clinic to get advice on managing it with massage.
+One woman had several lymph nodes removed when she had a radical hysterectomy and radiotherapy to treat her cervical cancer 10 years previously.
+She continued to experience lymphoedema in her left leg and was told by a nurse that there was no cure for it.
+The swelling in her leg limited her mobility and she was still awaiting an appointment at a specialist clinic to get advice on managing it with massage.

 Diane had breast cancer and was affected by lymphoedema following a bee sting.
 She tries to avoid lifting heavy items and sometimes wears a lymphoedema sleeve to prevent swelling.